TimothyAndrewChowles/RAG-Model-Nutrition/README.md

 pip install -r Code/requirements.txt
 ```

-Key dependencies:
-- `pandas`, `numpy`, `openpyxl` for NetNutrition parsing
-- `pulp` + CBC solver for the ILP planner
-- `pyarrow` for cached Parquet normalization
-- `sentence-transformers` for MenuRAG embeddings
+Key dependencies: `pandas`, `numpy`, `openpyxl`, `sentence-transformers`, `pulp` (ILP solver), and `pyarrow`.
+Torch installs alongside `sentence-transformers`; install `torch` explicitly if your environment needs it.

-Menu parsing automatically caches normalized Parquet files under `Code/.cache/` keyed by file path + timestamp.
-Delete that folder to force a fresh parse.
+Put your NetNutrition `.xlsx` exports in `Dining Food Info/` (default lookup) or point the tools at another folder.
+Menu parsing caches normalized Parquet files under `Code/.cache/`; delete that folder to force a fresh parse.

 ## 🖥️ Desktop GUI
-With dependencies installed, launch:
->>>>>>> 6eae690ccc46dc599a0eda88c49fbdf3702bfa4e
+Launch the desktop explorer:

 ```bash
 python Code/gui.py
 ```

-<<<<<<< HEAD
 Pick the folder that holds your NetNutrition Excel exports.
-Tab 1 lets you ask natural-language questions (with a quick “High protein picks” shortcut).
-Tab 2 hosts a nutrition dashboard: filter by date range, meal, station, or allergen text to see macro averages/totals, top protein and sodium items, station variety, and export the filtered rows to CSV for deeper analysis.
+- **Ask Questions:** conversational search with a “High protein picks” shortcut.
+- **Nutrition Dashboard:** filter by date range, meal, station, or allergen text to see macro averages/totals, top protein and sodium items, station variety, and export filtered rows to CSV.
+- **Meal Planner:** set calorie and macro targets, per-meal splits, allergen toggles, keyword prefer/avoid lists, station and meal filters, max repeat limits, servings/items caps, and alternates.
+Plans render in a tree with per-meal totals, ingredient/allergen details, and CSV/JSON export buttons.
+Long runs are threaded to keep the UI responsive.

 ## 💬 CLI Q&A
 Ask questions over the menus (defaults to the `Dining Food Info/` folder):